-The students of Widefield School District 3 are served by two preschools, eight K-5 elementary schools, a K-8 charter school, a PreK-8 school, three 6-8 junior high schools, two 9-12 high schools, an alternative high school, and an online education program - D3 My Way.
+The students of Widefield School District 3 are served by two preschools, eight K-5 elementary schools, a K-8 charter school, a PreK-8 school, three 6-8 junior high schools, two 9-12 high schools, an alternative high school, and a K-12 Virtual School - D3 My Way.